High intensity interval screaming

 I dillydallied getting on the road: I stopped to vote, then I got a free slice of pizza for voting, then I stopped to pick up some pastries.

-I did all these things in the name of self-care, but the truth is that for months no amount of stickers or carbs has sufficed to quell the existential dread.
+I did all these things in the name of self-care, but the truth is that for months no amount of stickers or carbs has quelled the existential dread.

 All of my regular mental health practices have felt inadequate to these times.
 Long gone are the days when a smattering of endorphins or three fistfuls of nacho cheese Doritos would rekindle my patience and good cheer.